 Skip to main content

-Use this page to quickly check how public and restricted projects behave in Kinship, and what they do not do.
+Use this page to quickly check how public and restricted projects behave and what they do not do.

 What public and restricted projects are

-• Public projects: Projects visible to all team members.
-This is the default visibility mode.
+• Public projects: Projects visible to all team members (default visibility mode).

 • Restricted projects: Projects marked as confidential, visible only to administrators (or security administrators if enabled) and project team members.